Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-Now go and build your blog, that's all you need really.
+Before building a simple website like a blog, the next natural step is playing

-The next step is playing a bit with `format!()` to avoid duplicated HTML,
+a bit with `format!()` to avoid duplicated HTML:
-that's often called templating.

 ```rust
 #[tokio::main]